Dandupalya 3: Critical reception

 The writer Sunayana Suresh of The Times of India, rated the film 3/5 and stated "It is advisable for one to watch the first two parts of the film to understand what the style of filmmaking is.
 Nothing is mellowed down, and there crude criminals and officers are shown as is.
 P Ravi Shankar steals the show as the ghastly cop on a mission to make these heartless criminals confess to their crimes.
 Pooja Gandhi in her uninhibited avatar is another person who deserves applause.
 Makarand Deshpande evokes fear, while the rest of the cast stay true to their parts."

 The writer of Chtraloka, rated 3.5/5 and stated "Terrifying account of Dandupalya crimeIII, part three of the film on the Dandupalya gang's crime is a terrifying account of the ways and Director Srinivas Raju has made a film that will shock and scare people about how this gang was captured and brought to book."

 The writer of Cinema Express, rated 3/5 and stated that "Pooja Gandhi wins over the audience with her powerful performance, while Makarand Deshpande gets deep into the character's skin.
 Ravi Shankar is an all-rounder and makes no mistakes in getting into the police avatar.
 Shruthi, Kari Subbu, Ravi Kale, and Danny are all well chosen for their roles and do justice to them.
 Arjun Janya's background score is haunting and complements the script well."

 The writer of Telangana Today, called it 'A package of spine-chilling scenes' and stated that "Director Srinivasa Raju does well in his raw presentation of crimes committed by Dandupalyam gang and some of the spine-chilling scenarios are aptly supported with the background score of Arjun Janya.
 The conclusion also is executed well leaving little scope for questions to be raised.
 On the acting front, Ravi Shankar as police officer Chalapathi wins accolades while other leads, Pooja Gandhi and Makarand Deshpande leave a positive mark."

 The writer Shyam Prasad of Bangalore Mirror, stated that "It is a more stylish version of the first part.
 The cinematography and editing are top class.
 The stylish presentation, however, does not cover the intent; to shock and awe.
 Expletives, ample display of cleavage, graphic murders and rapes do the trick.
 If that excites you, III is for you."

 The writer Sharadha of New Indian Express, rated 3/5 and stated that "Pooja Gandhi wins over the audience with her powerful performance, while Makarand Deshpande gets deep into the character's skin.
 Ravi Shankar is an all-rounder and makes no mistakes in getting into the police avatar."

+Sequel

+Dandupalya 4, the fourth film in the series and a sequel to Dandupalya 3, was directed by K. T. Nayak and released in 2019.